ksu-cs-textbooks/cis301/content/10-chapter/10_7-termination.md

 Suppose we compute `collatz(17)`.
 We can track the value of `n` as follows: 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1.
 We can see that `n` does eventually reach 1, and that the program terminates in that case.
 We can similarly try other parameters, and will again see that we always end up with 1 (sometimes after a surprising number of iterations).
 But in fact:

-- No one has proved that the Collatz function terminates for all postiive numbers; and
+- No one has proved that the Collatz function terminates for all positive numbers; and
 - No one has found a positive number on which the Collatz function does not terminate

 ## Decidability and the Halting problem